As the federal tax filing deadline looms closer and closer, many people are starting their federal tax returns.

 How States with No Income Tax Generate Income

 Now, before you decide to go rushing off and move to a state that does not levy an income tax, take a quick look at these statistics:

 - Neither Nevada nor Texas has either a personal or corporate income tax provision.
 Instead, Nevada earns the majority of its revenue through the gaming industry and sales tax while Texas relies heavily on franchise taxes and property taxes (I can attest to this one!).

-- Like Tennessee, New Hampshire has instituted a tax on interest and dividends; however there is no sales tax.
+- Like Tennessee, New Hampshire has instituted a tax on interest and dividends; however, there is no sales tax.
 Property taxes are also high.

-- Wyoming has neither a personal income taxes nor corporate income taxes.
+- Wyoming has neither personal income taxes nor corporate income taxes.
 Property taxes and sales taxes are also low.

 - Florida utilizes proceeds from state sales tax and corporate income tax to offset lost revenue.

 As you can see, tax-free states make up for the absence of income tax by charging other types of taxes, such as sales tax, corporate income tax, and property tax.